Chooboo/wad2_project/README.md

 # wad2_project

-You can see what packages you need to run the code in requirements.txt file.
+You can see what packages you need to install into your virtualenv in requirements.txt file.